alphagov/paas-team-manual/docs/team/dashboard_mac_mini.md

 We're using a custom Chrome plugin to hide some of the Concourse page furniture on the Dashboard.
 It can be found [here](https://github.com/alphagov/paas-cf/tree/master/concourse/chrome_plugin).

+## Pingdom

+We use the [Pingdom public status page](http://stats.pingdom.com/ejtodj13fqqx) ([documented here](https://help.pingdom.com/hc/en-us/articles/205386171-Public-Status-Page)) to display the uptime and current status of our healthcheck application.
+The Pingdom account is shared with other Government-as-a-Platform services, such as Notify, and there is only one shared dashboard for the entire account.

+We use the [Super Auto Refresh](https://chrome.google.com/webstore/detail/super-auto-refresh/kkhjakkgopekjlempoplnjclgedabddk?hl=en) Chrome extension to refresh the page.